-Our organic farming methods not only have environmental benefits, but they are also suited to growing Ancient and Primitive Grains.
+Our organic farming methods not only have environmental benefits but they are also suited to growing Ancient and Primitive Grains.
 We have gradually moved into growing these grains as part of our farm diversification.
 We were one of the first growers in the UK of organic spelt when it first came to market ten years ago.
-We are pioneering once again as one of very few growers of einkorn wheat.
+We are pioneering once again as one of the very few growers of einkorn wheat.

 Ancient grains (spelt) and primitive grains (einkorn) are adept at growing without the support from pesticides and herbicides – this is because these plants have not been selectively bred like modern varieties of wheat so their natural adaptations to survival are still intact.

 Both einkorn and spelt have more water-soluble gluten which is easier for us to digest and have a delicious nutty flavour and soft texture when made into bread.

 The next logical step for us was to build on farming organically by working with Natural England on the Higher Level Stewardship scheme.
 Being part of this scheme means that we are doing things that enhance our farm to wildlife.
 Examples of projects we have undertaken are hedge planting, hedge laying/coppicing, and having wildflower strips of land on the end of fields.
 These strips of land have wildflowers planted in them to encourage both birds and insects, leaving a small part of the field unharvested as food for wildlife.

 As part of these schemes we have been monitoring our bird populations and we have seen significant increases in both bird population and diversity of species.
 Ultimately it is about working alongside the natural environment to ensure that we are creating habitats for birds, animals and insects alongside growing crops.